brightgawu7/plans-and-progress/RAG_Course_Syllabus.md

 ### Module 32 — Capstone I: Enterprise knowledge assistant
 Multi-format ingestion, hybrid retrieval + reranking, permission-aware multi-tenancy, conversational memory, citations, full eval suite, observability, Docker, deployed, with a written architecture doc and cost model.
 This is the portfolio piece.

-### Module 33 — Capstone II: your choice
+### Module 33 — Capstone II: elective
-Pick one: (a) multimodal financial-report analyst using ColPali, (b) GraphRAG research assistant over a paper corpus, (c) agentic customer-support bot with tool use and escalation, (d) a domain system for your own job/business.
+One of: (a) multimodal financial-report analyst using ColPali, (b) GraphRAG research assistant over a paper corpus, (c) agentic customer-support bot with tool use and escalation, (d) a domain system targeting a real internal use case.

 ### Module 34 — Staying expert
 How to read a RAG paper in 15 minutes.
 Key benchmarks (BEIR, MTEB, ViDoRe, CRAG, RAGBench) and how to not be fooled by them.
-Evaluating a new technique against your own baseline before adopting it.
+Evaluating a new technique against an existing baseline before adopting it.
 Where the field is heading: agentic retrieval, memory-centric architectures, retrieval as reasoning, context governance.
 Reading list, communities, and RAG system-design interview prep.

-· incremental re-indexing · embedding model migration · permission filtering · prompt injection via documents · eval before optimisation · cost modelling · when RAG is the wrong tool · graceful degradation · the fact that most "advanced RAG" techniques don't help your specific corpus and you need evidence to know which do.
+**Themes recurring throughout the course:** incremental re-indexing · embedding model migration · permission filtering · prompt injection via documents · eval before optimisation · cost modelling · when RAG is the wrong tool · graceful degradation · the fact that most "advanced RAG" techniques don't help a specific corpus, and evidence is required to know which do.